 I'm sure you know what Google AdSense is and how it works.
-You put Google's code on your website and they show graphical or text based ads “relevant” to your content.
-The reason I don't always use it is that you can't control what's shown (except for via an “exclude” list that is limited and means you have to constantly be checking your ads to add sites to it).
+You put Google's code on your website, and they show graphical or text-based ads “relevant” to your content.
+The reason I don't always use it is that you can't control what's shown (except for via an “exclude” list that is limited and means you have to be checking your ads to add sites to it constantly).
 Whether or not I use AdSense on a site has a lot to do with the site topic.

-You'll need to test it to know which side of the fence your site is going to fall on in terms of relevancy, quality ads and CPM.
+You'll need to test it to know which side of the fence your site is going to fall on regarding relevancy, quality ads, and CPM.